PsychoAndi/PickDT/README.md

 - no AM/PM-mode, for now it is just for 24 hours
 - week starts on monday
 - date and time textfields are readonly
-- free

-- works only in modal mode (Window.ShowModal)
+- works (as it is) in modal mode (Window.ShowModal)
+- you have to put it into a window, to open it in a non modal state
+- it's free, but pretty nice ;)